issararab/EPSAPG/README.md

 IsarPipeline is a tool combining state-of-the-art methods to quickly generate extensive protein sequence alignments.
 It is a super fast alignment tool that runs the muscles of MMseqs2 and generates PSI-BLAST  output (profile and pssm).

 This work was part of my Interdiciplinary Project at Rostlab, Faculty of Informatics, Technical University of Munich.

+Main entry point of the software is "isar_pipeline_v2.cpp".

 # Prerequisites
 ## Hardware requirements